 For our workshop, we used PubMed abstracts.
 When words are in a vector space, an interesting result occurs: given a word, the model returns words that are related (by using a distance metric, e.g. cosine similarity) thereby providing the user with some context.

-Everything is hosted on Amazon Web Services (AWS) from the mining and processing to the learning and visualisations.
-It starts with fetching data from PubMed.
-Then this data gets processed and formatted to fit our requirements.
+Everything is hosted on Amazon Web Services from the mining and processing to the learning and visualisations.
+It starts with fetching data from PubMed, then processing and formatting these data to fit our requirements.
 Word2Vec models are subsequently trained with different parameters where every model is then evaluated by mathematical equations and human testing.
 These models are all trained on the servers (EC2 instances) of AWS.
 The chosen model is combined with the Andromeda website where Andromeda sends words to the model and the model returns related words.
 These results are then visualised with a plot using the cosine similarity.

 All the models are trained on the EC2 instances of AWS.
 Andromeda sends words to the Andromeda website to the chosen model and the model returns related words.
 These results are visualised with a plot using the cosine similarity.